tbarron/emacs_goodies/README.md

 # My collection of emacs support files

 ## Actively in use

-  * tmp.el
+### tmp.el
   * Place to experiment with new ideas.
 Not loaded automatically.

-  * diary.el
+### diary.el
   * This is mostly obsolete but I still use some of the date insert functions.
 Loaded by .emacs.

-  * do-mode.el
+### do-mode.el
   * Not using emacs for todo lists so much anymore, but this has not quite gone completely away.
 Loaded by .emacs.

 ### html.el
-HTML mode editing programs.
+  * HTML mode editing programs.
 Loaded by .emacs.

 ### mykeys.el
-Personal key bindings.
+  * Personal key bindings.
 Over time I want to pull most of my key bindings out of .emacs and put them here.
 Loaded by .emacs.

+### org-journal.el
+  * An organizational framework I tried out.
+Not using it anymore but it's still loaded by .emacs.

+### python-mode.el
+  * Third party python mode which I have customized lightly.
+Once I get py-comment-function working the way I want, it should go in here.
+Loaded by .emacs.

-  * foo.el
+### foo.el
   * Routine to sort a paren-enclosed list.
 Not loaded by .emacs.

 ## Sorting
-  * org-journal.el
-    * Loaded by .emacs.
-  * python-mode.el
-    * Loaded by .emacs.
   * sccs.el
     * Loaded by .emacs.
   * status.el